Matthewn7/CF-Firewall/README.md

 ### Building

+You will need to install [Apache Maven](https://maven.apache.org/) to build this project.
 You can use the `build.sh` script to build <i>and</i> run this software.
 Alternatively, if you wish to just build the project without running it: `mvn clean install`